HuxleyM/hoover_hm/README.md

 -a grid class

 This is a tiny class that operates just as an object.
-I kept as a class as I felt over time it would develp
+I kept as a class as I felt over time it would develop

 -a hoover class